Laura Nyro, ‘Stoney End’ (Seattle bootleg, 1971)

 Here’s the hit version you probably know best, by Barbra Streisand.

 And here’s a much more honest version by Sara Bareilles, sung at the ceremony of Laura’s induction into the Rock and Roll Hall of Fame.
+I’ve recently become a big fan of Ms Bareilles, a most worthy benefactor of Laura’s legacy.

 Here’s Laura’s studio recording (the new remastered version, girdle and all).